 - 1 cup old-fashioned oats (certified gluten-free if necessary)

 - ½ cup almond meal or almond flour

 - 3 tablespoons plain yogurt (Greek or regular)

 Don’t forget the vanilla ice cream!

 - Preheat the oven to 350 degrees Fahrenheit.
 In a 9 by 9-inch baking dish, mix together the pears (or apples), cranberries, honey, arrowroot or cornstarch, lemon juice, ginger and cinnamon.

 - Optional: brown the butter for a more complex flavor.
 Melt the butter in a small saucepan over medium heat.
 Swirl the pan by the handle often so the butter doesn’t splatter.
 Continue to heat the butter, swirling frequently, until you see little brown flecks in the bottom of the pan (this will take about three minutes).

 - In a medium mixing bowl, stir together the oats, almond meal or flour, walnuts, brown sugar and salt.
 Mix in the Greek yogurt and browned butter (or melted butter).
 Stir until all of the flour is incorporated and the mixture is moistened throughout.

 - Dollop spoonfuls of the oat mixture over the filling and use your fingers to break up the mixture until it is evenly distributed (no need to pack it down).
-Bake for 55 minutes, or until the filling is bubbling around the edges, the top is turning lightly golden and most of the cranberries have burst.
+Bake until the filling is bubbling around the edges, the top is turning lightly golden and most of the cranberries have burst, 40 to 55 minutes.
 Let the crisp rest for 5 to 10 minutes before serving.
 Serve with vanilla ice cream, I insist.

 - Adapted from Minimalist Baker’s gluten-free strawberry nectarine crisp and my strawberry rhubarb crisp.